 Typically, a copper wire is a single conductor for electrical communications, as opposed to a copper cable, which has numerous copper wires bundled into a single jacket.
-The many varieties of copper wire all do the same task: they transmit electricity with little resistance, resulting in voltage decreases and heat dissipation.
-Some of the types of copper wire include:
+The wide varieties of copper wire all do the same task: they transmit electricity with little resistance, resulting in voltage decreases and heat dissipation.
+Some types of copper wire include:

 There are both standard and special form factors for copper alloy wire.
 Size, tensile strength (expressed in psi), and operating temperature are among the manufacturer specs to consider when deciding which product best suits your needs.
 Brass, bronze, titanium, zirconium, and other metals are available as alternatives.
 The strength, solderability, durability, and requirement for insulation are frequently affected by the alloy selection.

 In many types of electrical wiring, copper serves as the electrical conductor.
-The telecommunications industry utilizes copper wire for power generation, transmission, and distribution of messages; the electronic circuits, and numerous other forms of electrical equipment found in your phones and many other electronic devices all rely on copper.
+The telecommunications industry utilizes copper wire for power generation, transmission, and distribution of messages; the electronic circuits and numerous other forms of electrical equipment found in phones and many other electronic devices all rely on copper.
 Electrical contacts can also be made of copper and its alloys.
-Perhaps the copper industry's most significant market is for electrical wiring in buildings, where the electrical wiring and cable conductors found within are made with about half of the copper that is extracted from the earth.
+Perhaps the copper industry's most significant market is for electrical wiring in buildings, where the electrical wiring and cable conductorsare made with about half of the copper extracted from the earth.

 How effectively a substance transfers an electric charge is determined by its electrical conductivity.
 This quality is crucial for electrical wiring systems.
-The electrical resistivity of copper is 16.78 nΩ •m at 20 #deg;C, making it the non-precious metal with the greatest electrical conductivity rating.
+The electrical resistivity of copper is 16.78 nΩ•m at 68 °F (20 °C), making it the non-precious metal with the greatest electrical conductivity rating.

 Contrary to pure copper, which is a complex mixture of the metal, copper alloys are composed of the alloying elements nickel, aluminum, silicon, tin, and zinc in various amounts to give these alloys certain desirable qualities.
 ETP copper and OF copper are two common copper alloys.